JJarv04/schooldocs-share-links/README.md

-# Schooldoc Share Links
+# SchoolDocs Share Links

-This small extension allows you to quickly create sharelinks for Schooldocs documents with your tenant guid.
+This small extension allows you to quickly create sharelinks for SchoolDocs documents with your tenant guid.

 Features:
 - Automatically detects and constructs shareable links to SchoolDocs documents you have open.